-In a one-shot “PSA comic” entitled “Superman: For the Animals,” Supes rescues a kitten from being thrown off a bridge by a group of kids named (seriously) Ballser, Charlie, Donuts, and Eightball and, in the process, teaches everyone a valuable lesson about not picking on anyone—including animals.
+In a one-shot “PSA comic” titled Superman: For the Animals, Superman rescues a kitten from being thrown off a bridge by a group of kids and, in the process, teaches everyone a valuable lesson about not picking on anyone—including animals.
 He’s also depicted as being vegetarian in Superman: Birthright!

 In Civil War: Frontline #5, part of Marvel’s epic Civil War story arc, Wonder Man is interrupted on his way to an important function by two S.H.I.E.L.D. agents looking for answers about a mysterious aquarium store bombing (read the book).
 The important function?
 A PETA banquet. ’Nuff said.